Rygel-XVI/redtech-client/README.md

 Start the Rails server first with rails s

 After starting the Rails server start React with npm start and hit enter when asked if it should use a different port.

+## Known Bugs

+  When choosing an old deck, you can currently delete it and then choose the deck that is no longer available.
+To be fixed by removing the button after clicking delete.